-Two of the grant aid projects were carried out consecutively in the region of Batheay District, Kam Pong Cham Province, from 2007 to 2010: (1) the Batheay Flood Control Project (2007-2008, USD \$2 Million) and (2) the Batheay Irrigation Construction Project (2009-2010, USD \$2.5 Million).
-Three years have passed since the completion of the projects, and the projects are subject to ex-post evaluation according to the Development Cooperation Evaluation Guideline (November 2008).
+(Background) Two of the grant cooperation projects were carried out consecutively in the region of Batheay District, Kampong Cham Province, Cambodia: (1) The Batheay Flood Control Project (2007-2008, US\$ 2 Million); and (2) The Batheay Irrigation Construction Project (2009-2010, US\$ 2.5 Million).
+Three years have passed since the completion of the two-phased projects, and these are now subject to ex-post evaluation according to the Development Cooperation Evaluation Guideline of KOICA.